 - 8 cups vegetable broth

-- 1 can chickpeas, rinsed and drained (omit for paleo version)
+- 12 oz can chickpeas rinsed and drained (omit for paleo version)

 - 2 tablespoons lemon juice

-- for serving: vegan basil pesto and chili garlic sauce
+- 1 tablespoon for serving: vegan basil pesto and chili garlic sauce

 - Preheat oven to 400 degrees F.